louisdg/energy-coding-challenge/README.md

     - Use monitoring tools for logging/analytics
     - Consider security improvements like input sanitisation, authentication & authorization mechanisms

+- **Design tokens**
+    - Add a design token system to centralise colors, typography, spacing, and all others visual component related variables.
+This ensures consistent styling, simplifies design updates, and reduces hardcoding, to further enable easier collaboration between UI designers and developers

 - **UI/UX**
     - Make the interface mobile-friendly by increasing responsiveness
     - Add the option to sort/filter data where necessary